Massacres during the Greek War of Independence: Peloponnese

 A general massacre ensued the fall of Navarino on August 19, 1821.
 See Navarino Massacre.

 The worst Greek atrocity in terms of the numbers of victims involved was the massacre following the Fall of Tripolitsa in 1821:

-For three days the miserable inhabitants were given over to lust and cruelty of a mob of savages.
-Neither sex nor age was spared.
-Women and children were tortured before being put to death.
-So great was the slaughter that Kolokotronis himself says that, from the gate to the citadel his horse’s hoofs never touched the ground.
-His path of triumph was carpeted with corpses.
-At the end of two days, the wretched remnant of the Mussulmans were deliberately collected, to the number of some two thousand souls, of every age and sex, but principally women and children, were led out to a ravine in the neighboring mountains and there butchered like cattle.

 Although the total estimates of the casualties vary, the Turkish, Muslim Albanian and Jewish population of the Peloponnese had ceased to exist as a settled community.
-Some estimates of the Turkish and Muslim Albanian civilian deaths by the rebels range from 15,000, 20,000 or more out of 40,000 Muslim residents to 30,000 only in Tripolitsa.
+Some estimates of the Turkish and Muslim Albanian civilian deaths by the rebels range from 6,000 to 15,000 Muslim residents (out of the town's 40,000).
 Massacres of Turkish civilians started simultaneously with the outbreak of the revolt.

 Historian George Finlay claimed that the extermination of the Muslims in the rural districts was the result of a premeditated design and it proceeded more from the suggestions of men of letters, than from the revengeful feelings of the people.
-William St. Clair wrote that: "The orgy of genocide exhausted itself in the Peloponnese only when there were no more Turks to kill."
+Mary Shelley wrote of the massacres in a letter to Maria Gisborne: "Our friends in Greece are getting on famously.
+All the Morea is subdued, and much treasure was acquired with the capture of Tripoliza.
+Some cruelties have ensued.
+But the oppressor must in the end buy tyranny with blood – such is the law of necessity".

 Central Greece

 In Athens, 1,150 Turks, of whom only 180 were capable of bearing arms, surrendered upon promises of security.
-W. Alison Phillips noted that: A scene of horror followed which has only too many parallels during the course of this horrible war.
+W. Alison Phillips noted that: "A scene of horror followed which has only too many parallels during the course of this horrible war."

 Vrachori, modern day Agrinio, was an important town in West-Central Greece.
 It contained, besides the Christian population, some five hundred Muslim families and about two hundred Jews.
 The massacres in Vrachori commenced with the Jews and soon Musulmans shared the same fate.